+3> Each interruption on NR PCell shall not exceed the value defined in table A.6.5.2.1.2-2.

+2> else

+3> Each interruption on NR PCell shall not exceed the value defined in table A.6.5.2.1.2-1.

 If the NR PCell is non-contiguous to the deactivated SCell in the same band and UE is capable of intraBandNRCA-NonCollocated-r18 on this FR1 bnad and nonCollocatedTypeNR-CA-r18 is not provided, the UE is only allowed to cause interruptions on NR PCell immediately before and immediately after an SMTC.
 Each interruption on NR PCell shall not exceed the value defined in table A.6.5.2.1.2-1.